 Reason Annotation Description 1 Extenuating Circumstances "Due to extenuating circumstances, XXX will remain on the IOSA Registry until dd mmm yyyy."
 Describes revised deadline to close all findings as a result of validated extenuating circumstances in accordance with IPM 7.5.8.
 2 Provisional registration "Registration is provisional until further notice."
 Describes provisional registration status of the Operator as a result of circumstances identified as specified in IPM 7.7.4, 7.7.7 (iii), or if an IOSA Operator is involved in dispute resolution in accordance with IPM 11 that could affect IOSA registration.
 During this period, the Operator enjoys full registration status.
 The annotation only indicates that the registration is provisional due to circumstances pending verification.

-3 Registration suspension "Registration has been suspended until further notice."
+Reason Annotation Description 3 Registration suspension "Registration has been suspended until further notice."
 Describes the temporary suspension of an IOSA registration as a result of circumstances identified as specified in IPM 7.7.
 During the period of suspension, the operator does not enjoy registration status.
 Upon removal of the temporary suspension, the Operator's registration will continue until its expiry.

-Reason Annotation Description 4 Verification Audit "The Operator is undergoing a Verification Audit."
+4 Verification Audit "The Operator is undergoing a Verification Audit."
 Describes the status of an Operator that is undergoing a Verification Audit in accordance with IPM 7.7.5.
 During the period a Verification Audit is planned, performed or closed, the Operator enjoys full registration status.
 The statement will be removed from the Registry as soon as the Verification Audit is closed in accordance with Program rules.
 5 Audit Report QC "The IOSA Audit Report is pending quality control and necessary approvals."
-Describes the status when an Operator's Audit has been declared closed by the AO, however the IAR QC and approval process has not been completed yet.
+Describes the status when an Operator's Audit has been declared closed by the AO/IATA, however the IAR QC and approval process has not been completed yet.
 This could be the case when the IAR has not been submitted to IATA prior to the registration expiry date, or if QC processes take more than average time to complete.
 In case of a renewal Audit, as described in IPM 7.5.3 (viii), the registration expiry date will not be updated until the required QC and final release process are complete.
 This annotation serves the purpose of informing that the IAR is pending QC and release.
 6 Interim Corrective Action as per IPM 7.5.13 "Registration is provisional due to Interim Corrective Actions" Describes the status when the IAR contains one or more approved Interim Corrective Action(s).
 The annotation will remain as long as the Interim Corrective Action is active.
-7 Early renewal in lieu of Verifi- cation Audit "The Operator is undergoing an early renewal Audit in lieu of a Verification Audit."
+7 Early renewal in lieu of Verifi- cation Audit "The Operator is undergoing a Registration Renewal Audit in lieu of a Verification Audit."
 Describes the status when a Verification Audit has been requested for an Operator and the Operator has decided to complete a full scope Audit as an early renewal Audit instead, in accordance with IPM 7.7.5 (iii).
-8 Dispute resolution "The Operator is involved in the Dispute Resolution pro- cess."
+8 Dispute resolution "The Operator is involved in the Dispute Resolution process."
 Describes the status when an Operator is involved in the Dispute Resolution process in accordance with IPM 11.
 During this process, IATA may freeze the Operator's process described in IPM 7.4, IPM 7.5 and IPM 7.2, in accordance with IPM 11.2.4.
+9 Any other reason or combinations of reasons.
+Ad hoc Describes an operator's specific circumstances related to registration status and required actions.
+The ad-hoc annotation is used if an operator's situation may not be reasonably or practically described by the above standard annotations.